ebuchman/blog/content/posts/bitcoin.md

 Tesla helps entrench and exacerbate a number of existing problems in the world.

 One is American capitalism itself.
-There are obviously good ideas at the heart of American capitalism, about entrepreneurship and the power of mutually beneficial exchange to drive progress.
+There are obviously good ideas at the heart of American capitalism, about entrepreneurship, competition, and the power of mutually beneficial exchange to drive progress.
 But the modern incarnation of military-industrial, monopolistic, American consumerism is not particularly nurturing for a sustainable future.
-Tesla is perhaps the peak of American capitalism's splendor.
+Tesla is perhaps American capitalism's best foot forward.

 Two is the supply chain of modern technology.
 The mining industry, for metals like Lithium, Coltan, and more,